 b.
 Yes.
 When several individuals contribute to the support of another, it is possible for members of the group to sign a multiple support agreement that enables one member of the group to claim the dependency exemption.
-Also, in the case of divorced couples, the parent with custody for Copyright © 2013 Pearson Education, Inc. publishing as Prentice Hall over half of the year receives the dependency exemption even if that parent did not provide more than 50% of the child's support.
+Also, in the case of divorced couples, the parent with custody for over half of the year receives the dependency exemption even if that parent did not provide more than 50% of the child's support.
 Similarly, in the case of written agreement, the dependency exemption can be given to the noncustodial parent even if that parent provided 50% or less of the child's support.